Updates

-Morris Dancing in Kingston-upon-Thames from 1507 to the present
+The History of Morris Dancing around Kingston-upon-Thames from 1502 to the present

-The Churchwardens Records in the first half of 14th century mention Morris in entries from 1507 until 1538 when the records are discontinued [1].
+The Churchwardens Records of Kingston Parish Church mention Morris in entries from 1507 until 1538 when the records are discontinued [1].
 Robin Aitken of Spring Grove Morris Men's excellent investigation is [here].

 Hall's Chronicle[2] of 1548 - page 517 describes an entertainment that includes a morris dance.